False Heads

-False Heads are an English, London-based three piece rock/punk band, consisting of Luke Griffiths (vocals/guitar), Jake Elliott (bass) and Barney Nash (drums/vocals).
+False Heads are an English, London-based three piece rock/punk band, consisting of Luke Griffiths (vocals/guitar), Jake Elliott (bass) and Charlie Gregory (drums/vocals).

 History

 Having met at Coopers' Company and Coborn School in Upminster, the three members reconvened after university to make music together in late 2015.
 While all members had collaborated creatively with each other in the past and Griffiths had previously released music under the title, this marked the first time they began to perform together as False Heads.

 While playing at the Black Heart in Camden in November 2015, False Heads caught the attention of former Ramones manager Danny Fields.
 Fields began to take an interest in and to mentor the band, even declaring that they were "the future of Rock and Roll".

 After releasing a number of singles in 2016 and playing venues including the Roundhouse in July 2016 for the 40th anniversary of the Ramones’ performance there, False Heads released their debut EP Gutter Press in March 2017.
 The EP received critical acclaim and extensive radio play, both domestically and internationally.
 Alongside being played on BBC Radio 1 and recording a live session on Radio X, Iggy Pop championed the band on his BBC Radio 6 Music programme.
 In the United States Rodney Bingenheimer regularly praised the band and played Gutter Press tracks on his Sirius XM show.
 The band also performed at a number of festivals (including Isle of Wight Festival, Y Not Festival and Reading Festival) and supported The Libertines on their 'Tiddeley Om Pom Pom Tour' later that year.